dotnet/dotnet-docker/1.0/README.md

 ## Interactively build and run an ASP.NET Core application

- You can interactively try out .NET Core by taking advantage of the convenience of a container.
-Try the following set of commands to create and run a .NET Core application in a minute (depending on your internet speed).
+ You can interactively try out ASP.NET Core by taking advantage of the convenience of a container.
+Try the following set of commands to create and run an ASP.NET Core application in a minute (depending on your internet speed).

  ```console
 docker run -p 8000:80 -e "ASPNETCORE_URLS=http://+:80" -it --rm microsoft/dotnet